 Living With UC: Supplements

 Because ulcerative colitis often causes bleeding in the colon, it can lead to anemia and iron deficiency.
 Some of the medications used to treat ulcerative colitis can interfere with the absorption of nutrients such as folic acid and calcium.
-Ask your doctor whether you should take supplements to treat these deficiencies.
+Ask your doctor whether you need to take any of these supplements.

 Living With UC: Probiotics

 Typically, probiotics are "friendly" bacteria that are similar to those that live in the intestines and help prevent the overgrowth of harmful bacteria.
-An analysis of 13 studies found that probiotics may help people with ulcerative colitis maintain remission.
-More studies are under way.
+More research is needed to see if probiotics may help people with ulcerative colitis maintain remission.
 Probiotics are added to some yogurts, milk, tempeh, and soy beverages, and are also available as supplements.

 Living With UC: Staying Hydrated

 Chronic diarrhea creates a high risk of dehydration, which can lead to weakness and kidney problems.
-To stay hydrated, drink plenty of water -- for every pound you weigh, drink half an ounce per day.
+To stay hydrated, drink plenty of water -- for every pound you weigh, you may need to drink half an ounce per day.
 Check with your doctor to see how much fluid you need.

 Living With UC: Relationships